vishalvee/Calculator_by_Vee/README.md

 # Calculator_by_Vee
-This is a simple calculator program. which is used to perform Basic Calculations.
+This is a simple calculator program.
+Which is used to perform Basic Calculations.